SofieBrink/Sofies_kOS_Scripts/README.md

 A quick Rundown, The button at the top right of the script is a minimize button. pressing this will collapse the GUI down into a smaller form factor when you do not need it.
 The three buttons in the shape of a triangle correspond to the states of the Sea Level engines on the ship.
 Keep in mind these buttons assume Umbilical side up and Heatshield side down.
-So if you are falling upside down somehow think about what engines to use!
+So if you are falling upside down somehow, think about what engines to use!
 The two sliders speak for themselves, these  set the deploy angles on the Front and Aft flaps.
 The "Link Sliders" button will figuratively connect the Front and Aft sliders together, Meaning that if you adjust one The other will do the same.
 The Authority slider once more speaks for itself.
 It sets the control Authority on all flaps.